blackberry/WebWorks-Community-APIs/BB10-Cordova/ExtractZipFile/readme.md

 		console.log("Extraction returned with token: " + callbackToken);
   	}

-Raw API Details
+API Details
 ===============
-Raw API takes an option object and a callback function.
+The API takes an option object and a callback function.
 The following options are supported.

 ### zip